Cadaver lab is one of the most intimidating places to learn anatomy. The labs are cold, the smell is odd, and then of course there are the bodies.

-The truth is though most medicine curriculas put a lot of precedence on it.
-Especially as it gives a chance for students to explore the connections between anatomical structures and how they look in real-life.
+But most schools put a lot of precedence on it.
+Especially as it gives a chance for students to explore the connections between anatomical structures and how they look in real life.

-Most students, as this 2015 study in the Anatomy and Cell Biology Journal shows, are also in favor of it too.
-There they argue it being a “fundamental” aspect of their learning.
+Most students, as this 2015 study in the Anatomy and Cell Biology Journal shows, are also in favor of it too, however.

 How to Deal With the Cadaver Lab Smell